-Each employee will be asked to sign a declaration to the effect that they understand the Standards, will comply with these Standards and notify the Company should they become no longer able to comply with the Standards.
+All new employees are asked to sign a declaration to the effect that they understand the Standards, will comply with these Standards and notify the Company should they become no longer able to comply with the Standards.

 The Compliance function is responsible for ensuring that each individual performing a control function completes a declaration certifying their adherence to the Fitness & Probity Standards upon appointment and annually thereafter.
+A person will neither be appointed to a role nor be allowed to remain in a role unless the Company is satisfied with the checks carried out.